 - Field Guide: A field guide that offers different views or illustrations of warblers at rest and in flight is essential for proper identification.
 Guides that offer multiple images and close views of birds’ heads and distinct markings will be most useful.
 The best guides will include details on warblers in different seasons, as the colors and markings of these birds can vary greatly between spring and fall.

 Identifying Warblers by Sight

-- Color: Is there yellow, red, blue, black, gray, brown or orange on the bird?
+- Color: Is there yellow, red, blue, black, gray, brown, or orange on the bird?
 Where is the color brightest on the bird’s body, or where is it palest?

 - Bill: Is the bill delicate or bulky?
 Are both mandibles the same color?
 How thick or thin is the bill?